Toothless Tyger Taken To Task

 They would have saved face if they had either backed up their bravado or shown the testicular fortitude to publicly apologize.

 This is the original video, produced in colaboration with Tyger Shark five years ago.
 Now they are claiming the right to costs and damages based on the fantasy that they just learned the video exists.
-We are a not-profit-motivated social enterprise that donates all profits to local charities, so the directors of Tyger Shark and their lawyers at Stewart Esten LLP are literally threatening to take money from those most in need just to satisfy their egos.
+We are a locally-focused and community-oriented media service that donates all services to local charities, so the directors of Tyger Shark and their lawyers at Stewart Esten LLP are literally threatening to take money from those most in need just to satisfy their egos.

 As part of our research into the claims made by our followers, and various local business owners, we have discovered a pattern of ingratiation for certain businesses in Barrie that on the surface appear worthy of some adulation.
 However, when researched even at the most basic level, they are revealed to be quite different from the image they project.